-A 2014 study used different methods to reach a similar conclusion, mapping hydrocarbons on the seabed to identify a "bathtub ring" of oil stretching 12,000 square miles (3,200 square kilometers) around the Macondo oil well.
-Chanton says he wouldn't use the same description, but his research did find comparable amounts of oil across 9,200 square miles (2,400 square km).
+A published in PNAS used different methods to reach a similar conclusion, mapping hydrocarbons on the seabed to identify a "bathtub ring" of oil stretching 12,000 square miles (roughly 32,000 square kilometers) around the Macondo oil well.
+Chanton says he wouldn't use the same description, but his research did find comparable amounts of oil across 9,200 square miles.
 Both studies build upon previous research that suggested at least some of the oil eventually sank to the seabed.

 "I don't know about the bathtub ring analogy as much.
 It's more of a layer," he says.
 "It's all within a 1-centimeter layer, so it's confined to the upper centimeter of sediment.
 It's relatively surficial right now.
 But over time, more sediments will continue to accumulate and bury it more deeply."